Margate Lifeboat Station: Since 1978

 Work began on the present lifeboat station in March 1978, and was completed in August 1978.
 The new lifeboat Silver Jubilee (ON 1046) was placed on station in November 1978.
-The naming ceremony took place on 21 November 1979 by HRH Princess Margaret, standing in for HRH Princess Alexandra, who was unable to make the journey that day.
+The naming ceremony took place on 21 November 1979, carried out by HRH Princess Margaret, standing in for HRH Princess Alexandra, who was unable to make the journey that day.

-In the mid-1980s, the Margate Station Committee split into two organizations; the Margate RNLI Fundraising Branch and the Margate Lifeboat Operational Committee, which handles day-to-day operations.
+In the mid-1980s, the Margate station committee split into two organizations; the Margate RNLI Fundraising Branch and the Margate Lifeboat Operational Committee, which handles day-to-day operations.
 In 1991 the Silver Jubilee was replaced by the lifeboat 12-20 Leonard Kent (ON 1177).
-The naming ceremony was conducted on 21 May 1992, this time by HRH Princess Alexandra who missed the opportunity of naming the previous boat through illness.
+The naming ceremony was conducted on 21 May 1992, this time by HRH Princess Alexandra, who had missed the opportunity of naming the previous boat through illness.

 Arriving on station in 1989, a new Inshore lifeboat was formally handed over to the station on 6 July 1990.
 Funded by Mr John Davenport of Surrey, the boat was named Tigger (D-400) after his dog.
 The boat was replaced by Tigger Too (D-545) in May 1999, and Tigger Three (D-706) in 2008.

 In 1998, the boathouse was enlarged and upgraded.

-On 11 November 2011, HRH Queen Elizabeth II visited Margate, where she toured the old town and stood for the two minute silence at 11.00am.
-Later as Patron of the RNLI she visited the Lifeboat Station and met the crew.
+On 11 November 2011, HRH Queen Elizabeth II visited Margate, where she toured the old town, and stood for the two minute silence at 11.00.
+Later as Patron of the RNLI, she visited the Lifeboat Station and met the crew.